mikepapadim/devoxx25-demo-gpullama3-langchain4j/README.md

 - **TornadoVM** installed and configured on your system
 - A GPU with sufficient VRAM (20 GB recommended)

+Follow the [TornadoVM installation guide](https://github.com/beehive-lab/TornadoVM) to set up TornadoVM on your system.
 Make sure TornadoVM is available in your `PATH` via the `tornado` command.

 ---